ggfolks/platform/README.md

 change in the future when I finally determine the least terrible way to ship non-trivial software with NPM, but that's already looking like a long road.

-Thanks to a number of "forward thinking" design decisions on the part of NPM and a trail of evolutionary tears as new complexities in the JavaScript ecosystem were shoe-horned into the meager initial design, running the demo app is somewhat complex.
+Thanks to a number of not so forward thinking design decisions on the part of NPM and a trail of evolutionary tears as new complexities in the JavaScript ecosystem were shoe-horned into the meager initial design, the layout of the platform project is a bit strange.

 Assuming you've checked out the `platform` Github project somewhere, you must first build it (these instructions are for Unix-like OSes, if you're on Windows you'll have to translate into your